Deterministic Leader Election Takes $\Theta(D + \log n)$ Bit Rounds: A Spanning Tree Algorithm

-When Algorithm $\mathcal {ST}$ terminates there is exactly one $active$ node: the node with highest identifier.
-Now, from Remark \ref{15} and Corollary \ref{18}: \begin{proposition} Let $G$ be a connected graph such that each node has a unique identifier.
+By Theorem \ref{th:complexity}, when Algorithm $\mathcal {ST}$ terminates there is exactly one $active$ node: the node with highest identifier.
+Now, from Remark \ref{rem9} and \ref{15}, and Lemma~\ref{18}: \begin{proposition} Let $G$ be a connected graph such that each node has a unique identifier.
 Let $u$ be the node with the highest identifier.
-When algorithm $\mathcal {ST}$ terminates, the graph ${\mathcal {ST}}(G)$ is a spanning tree of $G$. \end{proposition}
+When algorithm $\mathcal {ST}$ terminates, the graph ${\mathcal {ST}}(G)$ is a spanning tree of $G$ with $u$ as root. \end{proposition}